richardye101/ubineer_nlp_research/intro.md

 We then removed _stop words_ from the business descriptions, which are very commong words like "the, they, and, is, are, there" and others.
 These words don't provide meaning and therefore do not contribute to our goal of extracting meaning.

 We also lemmatized all possible words, aka Text/Word Normalization which means all instances of "am, are, is" are converted to "be" and "playing, played, plays" are all converted to "play".
 This reduces the amount of different words we have to process, and also condensing the amount of information we recieve since words that all carry the same meaning are represented together.

-### Methods

-The research design of this study was experimental and exploratory.

-#### Company Embeddings

-We started by investigating a variety of word embedding to model the description similarity between companies.
-These modeling techniques include TF-IDF, Word2Vec, Universal Sentence Encoder, Doc2Vec, and many others that we will discuss in detail in this report.
-Prior to fitting each model, we applied consistent data preprocessing methods such as word normalization by lemmatizing, stop word removal, and special character removal.
-We also applied dimensionality reduction using PCA and truncated SVD (specifically for LSA) to visualize the 2D and 3D plots of word embeddings.
-We then evaluated the performance of our embedding models by comparing the cosine distance between text embeddings and applying a 1-nearest-neighbor algorithm to determine the accuracy of SIC category predictions.
-The goal is to find techniques that cluster company filings closer if those companies are very related, and farther if they are unrelated.

-#### Topic Modelling

-Topics created based on the words available in the corpus theoretically resemble the respective industries each company operates in.
-This section examines the possibility to extract topics from the corpus of annual reports, potentially allowing us to create our own groupings for companies such as _software_ or _pharmaceutical_.
-This would be another avenue we could take to explore clustering companies based on their relationship to all the topics.
-We investigated topic modeling techniques such as Latent Dirichlet Allocation, Non-Negative Matrix Factorization, and Latent Semantic Analysis.
-We manually interpreted and evaluated the performance of the topic models as these techniques are known to be difficult to perform quantitative evaluations for.

-To extend the previous idea, multiple annual reports per company were analyzed to understand how companies may have changed in business direction or target industries over multiple years.

-#### Text to Financial Return Relationship

-Lastly, the relationship between companies based on the document embeddings and their financial returns was analyzed.
-Monte-Carlo simulations were used to analyze different portfolios of companies in a given industry and compare the returns of those simulations to the Efficient Frontier.
-For the data collection, we used the company's Central Index Key (CIK) as the identifier to obtain monthly stock returns data from Wharton Research Data Services’s (WRDS) CRSP/Compustat database.
-We included only the companies with filings that were used in our previous embedding work and the timespan of returns ranges for each filer, but they are all from June 2016 to November 2020.
-We computed the returns correlations and used these correlations to build portfolios.
-We conducted a mean-variance analysis with the covariance of the returns and covariance generated using the variance of each stock and cosine distance as correlation to compare the portfolios.

-**ADD MORE DETAILS ABOUT CREATING THE PORTFOLIOS?**

 Check out each page bundled within this book to see more on a given topic.